The Plum Card® from American Express Review: Rewards for Paying Your Balance Early

 The discount shows up as a credit on your next billing statement.
 You can earn the discount on purchases but not any past due amounts or cash advances.

-If you're always prompt with payment, the Early Pay Discount is an easy way to turn this charge card into a rewards card.
+If you're always prompt with payment, the Early Pay Discount is an easy way to generate more value from the card.

 Say you charge $10,000 in purchases for the month.
 You could $150 of that back with the discount.